hausdorff/davidbalbert.github.com/_posts/2014-01-04-building-search-engines.md

 ### Lesson 1: The problem is not only hiring smart people, but hiring *enough* smart people.

 The Bing search relevance staff is a fraction the size of Google's.
 And Google's engineers are amazing.
-It might be possible to make up for a small difference in size, but competing with a brilliant workforce that is *n times as large as yours* is very hard, especially when n > 3, which in our case, it is.
+Making up for a small difference in size could be easy; competing with a brilliant workforce that is *n times as large as yours* is very hard, especially when n > 3, which in our case, it is.

 What's worse is that the problem is not even that we need to buy such a team.
 MS is rich enough that it could do that if it wanted to.
 The problem is *finding enough people* to build such a team.
 There are a limited number of search relevance engineers available, and many of them work for Google.

-Thus, to be a viable threat to Google, you will need to take this into account and compensate somehow.
+This is a constant problem for all who enter the field, and to be a viable threat to Google, you will need to take this into account and compensate somehow.
+Obviously we have our own strategies for dealing with this problem.

 ### Lesson 2: competing on market share is possible; relevance is much harder